 What's even better than hearing that my niece can't come to the phone because she's engrossed in reading Magic Trixie?

 I was recently made aware that E and her sister M — that's for privacy purposes, not because my sister names her children after street drugs and Fritz Lang movies — lent the book to a friend and were eagerly awaiting the sequel, Magic Trixie Sleeps Over.
-They need wait no more: Uncle Brian had already bought it, and mailed it out after hearing this rather than hold onto it for the girls' next visit.
-HarperCollins was smart to advertise the next installment in each book, price them at just $7.99, and of course snap up this series from the brilliant Jill Thompson to begin with.
+Sharing is great!
+And they need wait no longer.
+Uncle Brian had already bought it, and mailed it out after hearing this rather than hold onto it for the girls' upcoming visit.
+HarperCollins was smart to advertise the next installment in each book, price them low ($7.99 each), and of course snap up this series from the brilliant Jill Thompson to begin with.

-Magic Trixie shares some thoughts in the first person on her own blog, linked to at the top of this post.
+Magic Trixie shares some thoughts in the first person on her blog.
 While sadly not updated since December, it features an introduction to the cast, panels from the books and original artwork throughout —including a glimpse at the next volume, Magic Trixie and the Dragon, due in June.
 I can't wait to devour my copy before the nieces get here.

 Covers to and interior art from the first two Magic Trixie books © 2008 Jill Thompson.

 If you'd like to buy one of the items shown and can't do so locally, please consider clicking through to Amazon; Blam's Blog may receive a small commission on the sale of anything placed into your cart and purchased during the session.

 Kindred Posts: E Mail • A Curious Case of Bedrooms and Buttons • Flow Rider

 • Braids of Glory • Hey!
 We Got a Live One Here! • Tub Talk • Hounds and Fury